 Public transport is cheap, clean and reliable.
 By contrast, owning and maintaining a car in Hong Kong is very expensive.
-Most people find that they don’t need one if they live centrally, and the cost – and risk of bumping into erratic taxi drivers – is not worth it.
-Taxis are extremely plentiful and cheap; minimum fare is a modest 20 HKD when the meter starts running, but most journeys within central Hong Kong won’t take you above 50 HKD.
+Most people find that they don’t need one if they live centrally and the cost – and risk of bumping into erratic taxi drivers – is not worth it.
+Taxis are extremely plentiful and cheap; minimum fare is a modest 20 HKD when the meter starts running, but most journeys within central Hong Kong won’t take passengers above 50 HKD.

-Education is free in Hong Kong for state-run schools, but the majority of expats who come here with kids want their children to go to one of the private international schools that teach in English and follow a Western curriculum.
+Education is free in Hong Kong for state-run schools, but the majority of expats who arrive with kids want their children to go to one of the private international schools that teach in English and follow a Western curriculum.
 These can be incredibly expensive, and expats should make sure their salaries will cover school costs before signing a permanent contract.

 Cost of food in Hong Kong

 Thanks to its proximity to China, there are many things that can be picked up cheaply in Hong Kong.
 Household supplies, clothes and other bits and pieces are made just across the border and flown freely into Hong Kong, and are thus very affordable.
-China also provides a lot of Hong Kong’s fresh food and grocery items, and if you are happy to go local in terms of produce origin, the weekly shop can be easy on the wallet.
+China also provides a lot of Hong Kong’s fresh food and grocery items, and if expats are happy to go local in terms of produce origin, the weekly shop can be easy on the wallet.

-There is no shortage of Western items on international supermarkets shelves: Tim Tams and Vegemite for the Australian market, Graham crackers and Ranch dressing for the US visitors and Tiptree jam and Marmite for the Brits.
+There is no shortage of Western items on international supermarkets shelves: Tim Tams and Vegemite for the Australian market, Graham crackers and Ranch dressing for US visitors and Tiptree jam and Marmite for the Brits.
 Not to mention, the Japanese supermarkets, Thai food shops and Philippine speciality stores stock their own culinary assets from home.

 Income tax in Hong Kong

-The low tax rate is a major selling point noted by expats who choose Hong Kong as their destination; tax rates of 30 to 40 percent in other APAC cities can eat a fair chunk of your salary.
+The low tax rate is a major selling point noted by expats who choose Hong Kong as their destination; tax rates of 30 to 40 percent in other APAC cities can eat a fair chunk of one's salary.

 ►Click here to Calculate your tax obligations